alicia-k-tang/TF-Lite-Breast-Cancer-Detection/README.md

 ADAN 8888 Breast Cancer Detection with TFLite
 ==============================

-Breast cancer detection with TF Lite
+Advancing Breast Cancer Detection with AI and TensorFlow Lite for Real-Time Detection and Improved Patient Outcomes

 Project Organization
 ------------